nidve01/bootstrap/README-postInstall.md

 Now open the Qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default) and follow the project build.

-## Bring your own repo, registry & target
+## Bring Over Your Repo, Registry & Target

 ### Install Minikube (Do this if you will need a new target endpoint for your deployments)